 “The ChemWiki is not a textbook,” Larsen explained.
 “It is a free ‘textbook environment’ capable of supporting multiple chemistry textbooks within a centralized system.”

-This semester, students in two of the 10 first-semester general chemistry sections (CHEM-120) at DVC were given the option to use either the publisher’s text or the ChemWiki, or use both as their principal text materials.
+This term, students in two of the 10 first-term general chemistry sections (CHEM-120) at DVC were given the option to use either the publisher’s text or the ChemWiki, or use both as their principal text materials.

 The first ChemWiki pilot for a third-quarter general chemistry course at UC Davis is planned for spring 2014 at UC Davis, with a 400-student enrollment.
 Half of the class, about 200 students, will use the standard textbook as their principal reference.
 The rest, hearing the same lectures from the same professors and studying the same material, will use the ChemWiki.